LABORA-INF-UFG/oaisim-free5gc-install/README.md

     <img src="images/ping_result.png"/>
 </p>

 The presented results demonstrate that the _UE_ establish an internet connection.
-This connection is provided by combining functionality from all Docker containers.
+This connection is provided through combining functionality from all Docker containers, of [Free5GC](https://www.free5gc.org/) components and [OpenAirInterface System Emulation](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/OpenAirLTEEmulation) components.

 ## 5 - Configuration parameters
 Below we will present a list containing the available configuration parameters, their importance and the default values.